 I recall Louie gently berating a belligerent customer who appeared to be well over 6’4″.
 Looming over our gentle Maitr’D, Louie banned him from ever entering Casa Dante again.
 Amazingly the customer exited quietly, but complaining about his exile.
 A family member of his, an attorney, actually called our offices to have her relative reinstated.
 I wouldn’t countermand Louies edict.
 The patron was gone forever.
 Who knew?

 Lou was loved by all our patrons.
 They expected to see him, and only him, when they walked through the door.
 He mostly complied to his followers wishes and worked endless hours.
 His family, whom he loved dearly, sacrificed by way of his absence in family gatherings, events and the like that we take for granted.
 He chose to be loyal to the business and his patrons.
 He was a remarkable individual and everyone loved and understood his devotion.

 We will miss Lou’s quiet wisdom, innate sense of action and incredible memory.
 He remembered customers, their relatives, what they ate and what they loved.
 He had a tremendous sense of propriety and grace which permeated our walls and made him a legend in Jersey City.
 He knew things that were never divulged and Lou never betrayed anyone’s trust.
-He actually coined the phrase before I heard it about Vegas; he once told me that what happened in Casa Dante didn’t leave the premises.
+He actually coined the phrase before I heard it about Vegas; he once told me that what happened in Casa Dante stays inside these walls and in his mind.
 I could have written a book with the knowledge and stories he had about patrons, employees and others.
 He took all that with him, and all can rest easy.
 He never betrayed a person.